-Allow unicast RTP session to be split into multiple subflows in order to be carried over multiple paths.
+Allow an unicast RTP Stream to be split into multiple subflows in order to be carried over multiple paths.
 This may prove beneficial in case of video streaming.

 - Increased Throughput: Cumulative capacity of the two paths may meet the requirements of the multimedia session.
 Therefore, MPRTP MUST support concurrent use of the multiple paths. - o Improved Reliability: MPRTP SHOULD be able to send redundant packets or re-transmit packets along any available path to increase reliability.